Find Your Perfect Policy: 866-843-5386

 Should I stay on my parents’ policy as a college student?

-If you share a permanent address with your parents, it is likely a good idea to stay on their insurance.
-This can give you access to multicar and multipolicy discounts to keep rates low if you keep your car at home during the semester.
-Additionally, you may benefit from your parent’s older ages or credit scores, which tend to lower auto insurance rates.
+If your parents’ names are on your vehicle title and you share a permanent address (even if you live at school during the semester), it is likely a good idea to stay on their insurance.
+This can give you access to multi-car and multi-policy discounts to keep rates low if you keep your car at home during the school year.
+Additionally, you may benefit from your parents’ older ages or good credit scores, which tend to lower auto insurance rates.

 What happens if you lie about your GPA to an insurance company?

-Intentionally lying to an insurance company constitutes fraud and can result in fines, community service requirements, or jail time.
+Intentionally lying to an insurance company constitutes fraud and can result in fines, community service requirements, or even jail time.
 If you haven’t truly achieved the required grades, lying to achieve a good student discount is not worth the possible penalties.
+Instead, consider an insurance company with lower grade thresholds and multiple paths to a student discount, like Allstate, or one that doesn’t factor grades into your discount at all, like Erie.
+If you have achieved the required grades but are concerned about your parents viewing your transcript, you can send your transcript directly to your insurance agent.

 Can I remove my child from my car insurance when they go to college?

 Most car insurance providers allow you to remove a child from your plan when they leave for college as long as they are attending school at least 100 miles away.
 This is known as a “student away from home” discount.
-If your child is attending school closer than 100 miles to their home, insurers deem them likely to return home frequently and use the car.
+If your child is attending a school closer than 100 miles, insurers deem them likely to return home frequently and use the car.

 Citations